The short answer is: Probably not. See below for details.

 Recovery of Medical Bills in Death Cases through liens:

 Missouri law precludes medical liens on wrongful death cases.
 Meaning the money from a settlement or verdicts of a wrongful death verdict case goes to the family and does not go to pay back health insurance companies.

 However, ERISA Liens are not always subject to state law they are determined by Federal law.
 Therefore, sometimes and ERISA lien can take all of a persona injury settlement.
-There are many factors that a good personal injury lawyer must determine, such as notification of the claimed lien, who the plan participant is, is the ERISA plan self-funded or just really a group insurance plan purchased by the company?
+There are many factors that a good wrongful death attorney must determine, such as notification of the claimed lien, who the plan participant is, is the ERISA plan self-funded or just really a group insurance plan purchased by the company?

 Can an ERISA Lien recover from a Wrongful Death settlement in Missouri?
 NO!

 The people who assert ERISA liens will tell you that since State law does not apply to ERISA plans you cannot prevent an ERISA lien on a Missouri or Illinois wrongful death case.
 I believe that in most cases they are wrong and the Federal Courts have supported that outcome.

 In Caterpillar, Inc. v.
 Wilhelm 824 F.Supp.2d 828 (Illinois District Court 2009), the court held that and ERISA does not Preempt a State’s Wrongful Death Act: